isomerpages/govtech-stp/_student-pass-holder-lane/pre-departure-and-entry-guide.md

 Travellers must obtain a valid entry approval letter before travelling to Singapore.
 During pre-boarding checks, travellers may be asked to produce the approval letter.

-Travellers who have visited any high-risk country/region in the past 21 days before departure for Singapore, must also present a valid negative PDT report during pre-boarding checks, otherwise they may be denied boarding.
-Click <a href="/stpl/shn-and-swab-summary">here</a> to check if a PDT is required.
+All travellers with a travel history to any [Category (III) and (IV) country/region](/stpl/shn-and-swab-summary) in the past 21 days before arriving in Singapore, must also present a  [valid negative PDT report](#PDT)  report during pre-boarding checks, otherwise they may be denied boarding.

 ### 3. Arrival in Singapore